 Document Title Greater Norwich Local Plan (GNLP) Role and content To provide the strategic vision, objectives and strategy for future development of the Greater Norwich area, to accommodate objectively assessed needs for growth and to identify specific sites for development in the period to 2038.
 The areas to which the policies apply will shown on the Policies Map.
-The GNLP provides the strategy context for the preparation of any lowers vel politic documents prepared by the third constituent district planning authorities, such as Development Management Policitation Area Action Plans.
-Status Development Plan Document/Local Plan Conformity The document must conform With the National Plannic Policy Lamework (NLPF) and should be accord with anding Javice in national the Planning Picture Guidance (PPG) and other Government Pricty Statements.
-Geographical coverage The three districts of Broadland, Norwich and bouth Norfolk, excluding the parts of thos districts falling within the Broads A control of the parts of the Broads A control of the Broads Joint working arrangements (i.
+The GNLP provides the strategy context for the preparation of any lowers (rel politiconstituents prepared by the thin constituent district planning authorities, such as Development Management Policies or Area Action Plans.
+Status Development Plan Document/Local Plan Conformity The denumer must conform With the National Plannic Policy Camework (NEPF) and should be accord with anding ravice in national the Planning Profite Guidance (PPG) and other Government Procy Statements.
+Geographical coverage The three districts of Broadland, Norwich and bouth Norfolk, excluding the parts of thos districts falling within the Broads Joint working arrangements (i.
 Thy) The plan will be prepared jointly with Broadland District and Norwich City councils, working with Norfolk County Council.
-Relations ip with the oted The GNLP will supersede a) the Joint Core Strategy (JCS) for Broadland, Norwich and South Norfolk (adopted March 2011, amendments adopted 2014); and b) elements of the South Norfolk Site Specific Allocations and Policies Document (October 2015); and c) those other documents identified in the LDSs for Norwich City and Broadland District Councils The Wymondham Area Action Plan (October 2015), the Long Stratton Area Action Plan (October 2015) and the South Norfolk
+Relations ip with the oted The GNLP will supersede pium pium pium pium pium pium pium pium a) the Joint Core Strategy (JCS) for Broadland, Norwich and South Norfolk (adopted March 2011, amendments adopted 2014); and b) elements of the South Norfolk Site Specific Allocations and Policies Document (October 2015); and c) those other documents identified in the LDSs for Norwich City and Broadland District Councils The Wymondham Area Action Plan (October 2015), the Long Stratton Area Action Plan (October 2015) and the South Norfolk

 Development Management Policies Document (October 2015) will not be superseded, although there may be elements of the GNLP that add to, amend or replace parts of those documents.

 The GNLP will be a component of the overall South Norfolk Development Plan, in conjunction with the retained documents and any 'made' Neighbourhood Plans.

 Evidence required Includes (but may not be limited to):

 May include selective reviews of the evidence base already in place for the Strategic Housing Market Assessment(SHMA);

 adopted Local Plan and new or updated studies where necessary.
-Housing and Economic Land Availability Assessment (HEL/L.);
+Housing and Economic and Availability Assessment (HEL/L.);

 , necessary.
 New Settlement Topic Page

 Employment Town Centre a Retail Study,

 Viability Study

-Inflatructure study;
+Influtructure study;

 lealth spact Assesment;

 Strategic hand ask assessment (S.RA);

 Water Care Study;

-ne Cape Character Assessment;
+not cape Character Assessment;

 Green infrastructure study; and

 Sport and recreation study.

-Plan must be accompanied by a Sustainability Appraisal (SA) and Habitats Regulation Assessment (HRA) which will
+Sustainability Appraisal (SA) and Habitats Regulation Assessment (HRA) which will

 draw on, and themselves be part of, the evidence base

 Product n mir nes Date

 Product n my nes Date production.
 December 2015 Call for sit - invitation to put forward specific velocitient sites for inclusion in the GNLP.
 May-July 2017 Commission, prepare and publish evidence studies required to support the GNLP.
 March 2016 - January 2019 Publish initial Growth Options January-March 2018 and Site Proposals (Regulation 18) for consultation.
 Publish the New, Amended and Small Sites (Regulation 18) for consultation.
 October - December 2018 Publish Draft Plan (Regulation 18) for consultation.
 January - March 2020 Publish Pre-Submission Plan (Regulation 19) February - March 2021 Formal submission of GNLP to Secretary of State (Regulation 22).
 July 2021 Public Hearings start January - N. rch 2022 Adoption of the Greater Norwich Local Plan.
-Nanuary - March 25.
+Nanuary - March 03